hamburgcodingschool/react-2020-05/project.md

 2. Send us an email with the following information:
   - A link to your GitHub repository
   - Your firebase configuration and
-  - Please add us (Teresa and Mary) as guest user in firebase or add a guest user, which we can use.
+  - Please create a guest user account in firebase for us which we can use to log in to your travel blog app.
+Send us the credentials (email + password) for this guest login.
   - If you worked in a team, both your names
   - If you did any bonus tasks, list them
   - Send it to Mary (mary@hamburgcodingschool.com) and Teresa (teresa@hamburgcodingschool.com)